 We conduct a reference check on all potential employees or volunteers, including Board members.
 If a potential employee or volunteer has experience with another Club, we get a reference from that Club supervisor before making an offer.

 State and Local Laws

 We comply with federal, state, and local safety laws, including those impacting facilities and vehicles.
-We also comply with the Department of Children and Families group childcare license requirements to maintain our state childcare license.
+We also comply with the Department of Children and Families group childcare license requirements.

 Locally, Boys & Girls Club of Janesville partners with:

 - Rock County Anti-Human Trafficking Task Force